AntoineArt/cwac-colormixer/README.markdown

 CWAC ColorMixer: Appealing To Your Users' Sense of Fashion
 ==========================================================
 **NOTE: This library is discontinued.** There are [many color picker libraries](https://android-arsenal.com/tag/18) to choose from as alternatives.
+This repository will become inaccessible on or after 1 January 2019.

 Sometimes, you want your users to pick a color.
 A simple approach is to give the user a fixed roster of a handful